Co-led by Sarah Foor and Shannon Willis.

 Folks new to ancestor work, adoptees, and those with a tough experience of family are warmly welcome.
 The training will be a trauma-aware, multicultural ritual container that embraces the relationship of ancestral engagement with cultural healing.
 Those with a healing arts practice will learn some new skills to support your work.
-This intensive will take place in Black Mountain, just 20 minutes east of Asheville.
-Spaces are limited, 10am-5pm each day, cost is $400 for the three full days of ritual/training (a few spaces available for reduced cost/scholarship to keep the work accessible, please inquire directly).
-Preregistration and full attendance requested.
-Registration is open (to the right of this screen).
+This intensive will take place at The Center Within in Black Mountain, just 20 minutes east of Asheville.
+Spaces are limited, 10am-5pm each day, cost is $400 for the three full days of ritual/training.

 Sarah Foor, MFT (Asheville, NC) has served diverse populations as a counselor in San Francisco public schools, in hospital settings, and through intensive family therapy in North Carolina.
 She also completed a two-year training in the Hakomi Method and has worked as a massage therapist.
 She is an initiate in the Ifá/Òrìṣà tradition of Yorùbá-speaking West Africa in the lineage of Olúwo Fálolú Adésànyà, and she has made several pilgrimages to train with elders in Nigeria.
 Her people are earlier settlers to North America from the British Isles, Germany, and France, and her orientation to spiritual practice is rooted in respect for the body, the sacred feminine, and the natural world.
 For more info see: www.samarahealing.com.